Parliament: Opposition parties give suspension notice in RS; Rahul Gandhi likely to speak today

 The Lower House will resume proceedings at 4 pm.

-Congress leader Rahul Gandhi is expected to speak in the Lok Sabha, a day after Prime Minister Narendra Modi delivered his address in the Rajya Sabha.
+Congress leader Rahul Gandhi is expected to speak in the Lok Sabha.
 The Lower House of Parliament has been adjourned till 4 pm.

 Meanwhile, four Opposition parties, the Dravida Munnetra Kazhagam, Aam Aadmi Party, Communist Party of India (Marxist) and the Shiv Sena have given Suspension of Business Notice in the Rajya Sabha over “the plight of protesting farmers in Delhi”.

 The Lok Sabha proceedings on Monday, which went on till midnight, descended into chaos after Trinamool Congress MP Mahua Moitra brought up the sexual harassment allegations against a former chief justice of India.
-In the Rajya Sabha, Modi urged the farmers to end their agitation, assuring them that the government will not dismantle the minimum support price regime.
+In the Rajya Sabha, Prime Minister Narendra Modi urged the farmers to end their agitation, assuring them that the government will not dismantle the minimum support price regime.

 Live updates